HightechTR/TrashpanBot/README.md

 # TrashpanBot

 This is the CS2113 Individual Project from Joel Chin.
-It is a Command Line Interface (CLI) chatbot and task list tracker based on the Java project _Duke_.
+It is a Command-Line Interface (CLI) task list tracker based on the Java project _Duke_.

-This chatbot's name and personality is based on Raki Kazuki from PixelLink.
+This chatbot's name and personality are based on Raki Kazuki, a Virtual YouTuber formerly from PixelLink.

 https://www.pixel-link.com/talent/raki-kazuki